Karl Jarres: Political career

+Minister in the German government

 On 11 November 1923, Jarres followed the invitation by Gustav Stresemann and became Minister of the Interior in the second Stresemann cabinet.
-He kept that position under Chancellor Wilhelm Marx until 1925.
+He kept that position under Chancellor Wilhelm Marx until December 1924.
 In the first and second Marx cabinets, Jarres was also Vice-Chancellor.
 After the Ruhr crisis was over, Jarres loyally supported the policies of Stresemann (now Foreign Minister).
 The second Marx cabinet resigned on 15 December 1924, and was replaced on 15 January 1925 by the first cabinet of Hans Luther.

+Candidate for Reichspräsident of Germany

 Again urged by Stresemann, Jarres became the candidate of the DVP in the 1925 German Presidential election, the first direct election to the office of President of the Reich (Reichspräsident), following Friedrich Ebert's death.
 In the first round of the election he received the largest number of votes with over ten million and his plurality was at nearly 39%.
 The next major candidates were Otto Braun of the Social Democrats with nearly eight million votes (29%) and Wilhelm Marx of the Catholic Center Party with nearly four million votes (14.5%).
 Jarres withdrew his candidacy in the second round of voting in favor of Paul von Hindenburg, who would go on to win the closely fought second round of elections against Marx and Ernst Thälmann, the candidate of the Communist Party of Germany (KPD).

+Lord mayor of Duisburg

-Returning from Berlin to Duisburg in 1925, he worked towards a substantial increase in the size of the city in the territorial restructuring of the Ruhr, but achieved only the merger with Hamborn in 1929 (only in 1975 did Duisburg grow to the size he had envisaged).
+Returning from Berlin to Duisburg in 1925, Jarres worked towards a substantial increase in the size of the city in the territorial restructuring of the Ruhr, but achieved only the merger with Hamborn in 1929 (only in 1975 did Duisburg grow to the size he had envisaged).
 When the Great Depression hit the city, relying mostly on heavy industry (coal and steel), was severely affected and Jarres could do little to prevent unemployment from rising.

 After 1933

-Reelected in 1930, Jarres was deposed as mayor by the Nazis in May 1933 and in November retired from public life (im Ruhestand).
+Reelected in 1930, Jarres was deposed as mayor by the Nazis on 5 May 1933 and in November formally retired from public life (im Ruhestand).
 He spent the rest of his career in private industry, as a member of the supervisory board or management board of well-known Duisburg companies such as Demag.
-After 1945, he was instrumental in the rebuilding of the Ruhr industry.
-From 1942-51, he was chairman of the supervisory board of Klöckner.
+As a leading industrialist, he was appointed by Minister President Hermann Göring to the newly reconstituted Prussian State Council on 11 July 1933 and served until the fall of the Nazi regime.
+After the end of the Second World War, he was instrumental in the rebuilding of the Ruhr industry.
+From 1942 to 1951, he was chairman of the supervisory board of Klöckner, because he was a close friend of Peter Klöckner for decades, who died in 1940.

 Jarres died on 20 October 1951 at Duisburg.